High blood pressure in pregnancy

 Key facts

-- High blood pressure in pregnancy can reduce the amount of oxygen and nutrients your baby gets through the placenta, leading to complications.
+- High blood pressure in pregnancy can reduce the amount of oxygen and nutrients your baby receives through the placenta, leading to complications.

 - Your doctor or midwife will monitor your blood pressure regularly during your pregnancy.

-- High blood pressure in pregnancy may be pre-existing or a result of the pregnancy.
+- High blood pressure in pregnancy may be pre-existing or a complication of pregnancy.

-- High blood pressure in pregnancy may be a sign of pre-eclampsia, a serious condition that your doctor will want to monitor closely.
+- High blood pressure in pregnancy may be a sign of pre-eclampsia, a serious condition that needs close monitoring.

 - If you have high blood pressure in pregnancy, your doctor or midwife can advise you about lifestyle changes or medicines that can help.